Paul-Dempsey/pachde1/README.md

 ## Credits

+- Andrew Belt for creating VCV Rack
 - cosinekitty (Don Cross) for showing me how to get Github Actions working in my repo to build all the versions (including Mac ARM aka M1).
+- baconpaul for sharing improvements in the Github Actions, and other Rack inspiration.

 ![pachde logo](docs/Logo.svg)